kulmajaba/figma-better-color-picker/README.md

 - Shift-dragging to lock a value in the XY picker
   - Or click and drag on the number inputs
 - Variable support
+- See if the package could be minified, previously this caused errors but mathjs is also very large

 ### Undo history???